-We’ve all heard about DDoS Attacks in the news, from the infamous 2016 Mirai botnet attack that took out much of the Eastern United States, to the recent record breaking attack against GitHub.
-But what is a DDoS attack?
-In this blog post, I’ll explain Distributed Denial of Service (DDoS) attacks and some of the ways you can protect against and mitigate those attacks.
+We’ve all heard about DDoS attacks in the news, from the infamous 2016 Mirai botnet attack that took out much of the Eastern United States, to the recent record-breaking attack against GitHub.
+In this blog post, I’ll explain exactly what is a DDoS attack and share some of the ways you can protect against and mitigate those attacks.

 Imagine a busy night club.
-Someone pulls the fire alarm and runs around yelling FIRE!
-Immediately, hundreds of people all call 911 all at once.
-The phone lines are flooded and dispatchers race to answer each call.
-Simultaneously, there is a legitimate emergency across town, but citizens reporting that emergency are unable to reach 911 operators because they are scrambling to handle the onslaught of fraudulent calls from the night club.
+Someone pulls the fire alarm and runs around yelling, “FIRE!”
+Immediately, hundreds of people call 911 all at once.
+The phone lines are flooded, and dispatchers race to answer each call.
+Simultaneously, there is a legitimate emergency across town, but citizens reporting that emergency are unable to reach 911 operators, because they are scrambling to handle the onslaught of fraudulent calls from the night club.

-This is similar to a DDoS attack, where legitimate resource requests are blocked while systems try to handle large amounts of legitimate-looking, phony traffic.
+This is similar to a DDoS attack, where legitimate resource requests are blocked while systems try to handle large amounts of legitimate-looking but phony traffic.

-What types of services are affected and why?
+What types of services do DDoS attacks affect and why?

-It’s worth noting unless you have a host that is acting as part of the botnet, typically your data and information is not at risk during an attack – only your access to it.
-However, an attack may overwhelm or distract network and security teams allowing a window of opportunity for a criminal to compromise systems in other ways to steal information.
+It’s worth noting unless you have a host that is acting as part of the botnet, typically your data and information is not at risk during a distributed denial-of-service attack — only your access to it.
+However, an attack may overwhelm or distract network and security teams, allowing a window of opportunity for a criminal to compromise systems in other ways to steal information.
 This is a danger, because the more specific or targeted attack intended to access systems and extract data is hiding behind the DDoS attack currently being mitigated.